ni/nimble/packages/nimble-components/src/select/specs/option-groups-hld.md

 #### Combobox Guidance

 It should be noted that when using groups with a `Combobox`, it is advised that each option still be unique (for both its display and value).
-This is predicated on the [decision](https://github.com/ni/nimble/issues/1168#issuecomment-1568733159) that the `Combobox` will change it's behavior for platforms like Angular, where the model value will _always_ be the text that is in the display.
+This is predicated on the [decision](https://github.com/ni/nimble/issues/1168#issuecomment-1568733159) that the `Combobox` will change its behavior for platforms like Angular, where the model value will _always_ be the text that is in the display.
 This will make it impossible to disambiguate between options that have the same display value under separate groups.

 ## Alternative Implementations / Designs